Orange County Watersheds: Implementing TMDLs to Protect Aquatic Life and Recreational Uses

 - maintain concentrations of dissolved oxygen and pH in the bayous at levels that will sustain aquatic life.

-and other stakeholders to develop a plan for improving water quality in the project watersheds.
+The Sabine River Authority and other stakeholders worked with the TCEQ to develop the plan for improving water quality in the project watersheds.

 The commission adopted these TMDLs on June 13, 2007.
 The EPA approved the TMDLs on August 28, 2007, at which time they became part of the state's Water Quality Management Plan.